G.E.T.

 once more on Solomon Pass Rd, descending among diminuitive high-desert

-ground cover to a pair of corrals near 10.2.
+ground cover to a pair of corrals near 14.1.
 The second

-'07.
-(The stock pond of Rattlesnake Tank
+stock pond of Rattlesnake Tank

 itself was not visited.)
 Soon a 4WD track forks left (waypoint

-12110), but continue on graded Solomon Pass Rd to 10.9
+12110), but continue on graded Solomon Pass Rd to 14.8

 (waypoint 12120).
 Now take the left fork onto (likely signed)

-where the obvious, gravelly wash of Bear Spring Canyon crosses.
+wash of Bear Spring Canyon crosses.
+(Here the Spring Canyon

-(Here the Spring Canyon Alternate route follows Salt Trap
+Alternate route follows Salt Trap Rd another half mile, then

-Rd another half mile, then turns left onto a 4WD road to reach
+turns left onto a 4WD road to reach the Safford-Morenci west trailhead

-and with less likely solitude and water, than the main GET route.)
+than the main GET route.)

 The main route

-(not Spring Canyon, mentioned above).
-Negotiate a wire
+Canyon (not Spring Canyon, mentioned above).
+Negotiate

-first often has water, and sometimes good pools just below it
+often - good pools just below it in the rocky wash.
+Camping is

 Along the